Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Evaluating social bias detection

 \textbf{Per-dataset analysis.} From Table~\ref{tab:my-table}, we see the role of scale from the binary $F_1$ scores.
 The 70B Llama model outperforms smaller variants across most datasets.
-Llama-Guard shows lower overall binary $F_1$, but performs relatively well on hate/toxic content.
-It specifically achieves the highest score across all models on Toxigen, which is GPT-generated.
-This finding is consistent with its design as a GPAI guardrail.
-Multi-label metrics show that even larger models struggle to correctly identify bias types, especially for stereotyped contents, e.g., StereoSet and RedditBias.
+Interestingly, Llama-Guard, tuned for AI moderation, shows lower binary $F_1$ on most stereotype data (e.g., RedditBias, StereoSet), only performing relatively well on hateful content (e.g., HateXplain, ImplicitHate).
+It specifically achieves the highest score across all models on Toxigen, which is toxic AI-generated content.
+These findings show an important \textbf{limitations of guardrail models}: while they are accurate in detecting hateful and toxic content, specifically AI-generated content (as they are purposed for), they lack in capability in detecting broader social bias types, specifically stereotypes targeting demographics.
+Moreover, multi-label metrics show that even larger models struggle to correctly identify specific demographic targets of bias, especially for stereotype harms, e.g., StereoSet and RedditBias.

-\textbf{Takeaway.} Instruction-tuned LLMs with in-context learning and sufficient capacity provide the most effective prompting-based bias detection, although at the cost of increased inference time.
-We further show that guardrail-focused models alone are insufficient for holistic social bias identification.
+\textbf{Takeaway.} Instruction-tuned LLMs with sufficient capacity and retrieval-based few-shot examples provide the most effective prompting-based strategy, although at the cost of efficiency.
+We further show that AI models tuned as guardrails are insufficient for direct application in social bias detection.